Key Takeaways:

 Seattle, Washington

 The mission of the Sea Grant program at the University of Washington is to “help people and marine life thrive by supplying research, technical expertise, and educational activities that support the responsible use and conservation of ocean and coastal ecosystems.”
-To achieve this mission, the program at UW works closely with local, tribal, and federal government agencies, businesses, academics, and scientists to come up with issues and solutions to benefit the local coastal environments.
-Research usually focuses on one of four areas: coastal and marine communities, shellfish and aquaculture, ecosystem health, and fish and fisheries.
+To achieve this mission, the program at UW works closely with local, tribal, and federal government agencies, businesses, academics, and scientists to address issues and find solutions to benefit the local coastal environments.
+Research typically focuses on one of four areas: coastal and marine communities, shellfish and aquaculture, ecosystem health, and fisheries and fish.

 CVO Staff